β Why is HTTP 301 Important in SEO?

 Does a 301 redirect pass link equity?

-Yes, a 301 redirect transfers about 90-99% of the link equity from the old URL to the new one.
+Yes, a 301 redirect transfers about 90-99% of the link equity from the old URL to the new one, which is crucial for maintaining search rankings.

 How long should I keep a 301 redirect?

-It's recommended to keep 301 redirects indefinitely to guide users and maintain SEO value.
+It's recommended to keep 301 redirects indefinitely to guide users and maintain SEO value, especially if the old URL still receives traffic.

 Can a 301 redirect harm my SEO?

-If implemented incorrectly, such as creating redirect chains or loops, it can negatively impact SEO.
+If implemented incorrectly, such as creating redirect chains or loops, it can negatively impact SEO by diluting link equity and causing crawl errors.

 π Related SEO Terms